 3. Ensure your keyword targeting is in alignment with Google’s ranking practices.

 Google will rank your site twice for the same keyword.
 That’s all.
 Two pages on your website will be ranked for any given keyword.
 If you’re targeting the same keyword on multiple pages, it’s time to review and refresh.
 You may need to rewrite some of your copy or update your Title Tags and Meta Descriptions to reflect new targeted keywords.
 You may be able to adjust slightly by targeting a long-tail keyword, rather than short-tail.
 If that’s a potential, it’s a quick fix.
-If not, you may need to edit or create a new page all together.
+If not, you may need to edit or create a new page altogether.

 4. Resolve any mixed themes on your website or blog.

-5. Refresh any outdated but well performing evergreen content.
+5. Refresh any outdated but well-performing evergreen content.

 Refreshing Your SEO Can Lead to More Traffic.